Saint Mary's University (Halifax): Expansion

 Due to rapid growth the college was fast outgrowing the Windsor Street campus, and so the Gorsebrook Golf Club was purchased in 1943.
 Construction of the new campus was delayed by wartime steel shortages.
 The relocation was completed in 1952.
 The former college building was rented by the Halifax school board and the overcrowded Saint Patrick's Boys' School was relocated there.
 The modern Saint Patrick's High School opened on the site in 1954 and operated until 2007.
 The old Saint Mary's College building was rented for a time by the Maritime Conservatory of Music before it was sold to the city in 1968 and demolished to make way for the expansion of Saint Patrick's.

 The next 30 years would see the university flourish under Jesuit supervision, with such advancements as the formal recognition of the "college" as a university in 1952 and purchasing the first computer in Atlantic Canada (a Royal McBee LGP-30) in 1959.
 In 1970 the Jesuits formally incorporated the university under the "Acts of Incorporation" which gave all administrative and academic duties to the Board of Governors and Academic Senate, making Saint Mary's a secular institution.
 Saint Mary's University was established by the Saint Mary's University Act, 1970.

 High school

 In 1951, the High School moved with Saint Mary's College to the Robie Street campus where they occupied three classrooms on the second floor of the new McNally building.
 The High School offered an embellished junior matriculation for grades 9,10,11 and many of the boys entered Saint Mary's directly upon graduation although some went to Saint Patrick's or Queen Elizabeth to attend grade 12.

 The Jesuit influence, which incorporated the principles of a sound mind and a sound body, meant that everyone who attended the high school became an active participant in intramural hockey, football, and basketball.

-With fewer than 100 students enrolled in any one year, developing teams to represent Saint Mary's University High School on the extracurricular level seemed daunting but with the astute coaching of the future Hall of Fame coach, Frank "Mr Basketball" Baldwin, success was achieved.
-Saint Mary's High School "A" and "B" basketball teams won three straight Halifax City Championships.
-Back to back Provincial Headmasters Championships by the "A" team in 1960–61 and 1961–62 epitomized the rich athletic tradition cultivated by the Jesuits.
-This accomplishment was even more significant when you consider that the school drew its athletes from fewer than 100 students.

 The Saint Mary's University High School closed in 1963.
 A plaque detailing the history of the high school was placed at the entrance to the McNally building in 1988 as part of a Twenty Five year reunion.